countMonteCristo/gorth/README.md

 ```
 this code will not compile.

+Constants should be one of the existing types: `int`, `bool` or `ptr`.
+Constants of type `any` are not allowed.

 ### Memory Allocations
 ```gorth
 const N 100 end
 alloc array N 1 + end
 ```
 Allocates the region of memory of the given size.
-Simple arithmetic operations can be used to calculate allocated region size.
+Simple arithmetic and logical operations can be used to calculate allocated region size.
 Allocations can be declared inside functions.

 Local alloctaions CAN NOT HIDE global ones.